Blog

 That way, members will be less likely to feel as if they are being treated unfairly, as your house rules will clearly state what happens if people misuse your resources.

-Many operators find a lot of success in managing their space through an automated access control system like Kisi
+Many operators find a lot of success in managing resources through an automated door access control system like Kisi

-This system can allow you to control who has access to which resource and when, so members are only given access to the space at their scheduled time.
+This system allows you to control who has access to which resources and when, so members are only given access to the space at their scheduled time.

 If you are managing your space using coworking software like Optix, then you can integrate it with your door access control system and seamlessly control who can access your phone booth and when based on when they booked it.

-Today, every coworking space requires a comfortable mix of open and quiet spaces in order to attract the ideal audience.
+Today, most coworking spaces require a comfortable mix of open and quiet spaces in order to attract their ideal customer profile (ICP).
 Whether you’re new to coworking or are a seasoned pro, it’s highly recommended that you consider adding a phone booth (or two) to your arsenal of offerings.

 In doing so, you can better serve your members and provide an outstanding user experience to those in your space.